thisisevilevil/evilevil365/_posts/2024-04-19-WhatHappened-To-PolicySets.md

 ## The end (Perhaps also for policy sets..)
 I hope you learned something.
 If you haven't started using Device Filters in Intune yet, I highly recommend you get started now.
 Now is always the best time :)

-If you want to learn more about device filters, you can read about them here: [this article a read](https://learn.microsoft.com/en-us/mem/intune/fundamentals/filters-performance-recommendations)
+If you want to learn more about device filters and performance, you can read about it here: [this article a read](https://learn.microsoft.com/en-us/mem/intune/fundamentals/filters-performance-recommendations)